 On 14 February, while assisting minesweeping operations before the landings, the destroyer Fletcher was hit by a Japanese shell and set on fire.
 The minesweeper YMS-48 was also struck by shore fire and had to be scuttled.
 The destroyer Hopewell was also struck by shore fire and suffered casualties.

-At 08.33 on 16 February, barely three minutes after their intended time and facing 16/18-kt winds over the drop zones, the first of 1,000 men of the 503rd Parachute Regimental Combat Team began dropping out of C-47 troop carriers of the US 5th Army Air Force’s 317th Troop Carrier Group to descend onto the Japanese defenders, remnants of Major General Rikichi Tsukada’s 'Kembu' Group at the two tiny planned areas of the western heights of 'Topside'.
+At 08.33 on 16 February, barely three minutes after their intended time and facing 16/18-kt winds over the drop zones, the first of 1,000 men of the 503rd Parachute Regimental Combat Team began dropping out of Douglas C-47 twin-engined troop transports of the US 5th Army Air Force’s 317th Troop Carrier Group to descend onto the Japanese defenders, remnants of Major General Rikichi Tsukada’s 'Kembu' Group at the two tiny planned areas of the western heights of 'Topside'.
 However, some paratroopers were blown back into Japanese-held territory.
 No troopers drowned, although some who were unable to climb the cliffs through hostile territory, or had fallen close to the rocks, had to be rescued near Wheeler Point.

 Despite the weight of the air and naval bombardments, which had left the defenders dazed and scattered, they rallied and fierce fighting erupted almost immediately.
 At one point that same morning, the defenders threatened to drive a salient into the paratroopers' tenuous foothold on 'Topside'.